Policies

 request returns flagged equals true

 .
-If none of the detectors
+If none of the guardrails

 flag then the guard